 Bushy Pondweed Description:

-Bushy pondweed is abundant in alkaline ponds, lakes, and slow-moving streams.
-It quickly becomes abundant in shallow water, forming dense mats.
+Bushy pondweed is abundant in ponds, lakes, and slow-moving streams and can handle slightly brackish water.
+It can quickly become abundant in shallow water.

 Bushy Pondweed Identification: